ill13/Fortunes/ill13/notes.md

 I like your plan!
-Please write a detailed software developement plan to complete these updates!
+Please write a detailed software development plan to complete these updates!